Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Summary and discussion

 For IA bispectra we used the analytical model from \citet{pyne2021self}, which is in the spirit of the NLA model.
 From this we again estimated the intrinsic alignment amplitude, this time from equilateral bispectra.
 We found that the best-fitting amplitudes $A_\mathrm{IA}$ obtained using $B_{\delta\delta\mathrm{E}}^\mathrm{equi}$ were extremely close to those obtained from $P_{\delta \mathrm{E}}$.
 It is not possible to use the same methodology to estimate $A_\mathrm{IA}$ from non-equilateral triangles but we showed that the predicted $A_\mathrm{IA}$ from $B^\mathrm{equi}_{\delta\delta\mathrm{E}}$ produced an acceptable fit to simulation measurements of IA bispectra of specific isosceles triangles.

 We fitted power-law relationships between the estimated $A_\mathrm{IA}$ and subhalo mass, obtaining almost identical relationships from $P_{\delta\mathrm{E}}$ and $B_{\delta\delta\mathrm{E}}^\mathrm{equi}$.
-These also agreed with the relationship found by \citet{piras2018mass} using power spectrum measurements from the Millennium simulation.
+These also agreed approximately with the relationship found by \citet{piras2018mass} using power spectrum measurements from the Millennium simulation.
 It is interesting that all our estimated IA amplitudes are similar for the two lowest-mass bins and larger for the high-mass bins.
 This hints at a possible broken power-law relationship with mass similar to the luminosity relationship found by \citet{fortuna2021kids} for a sample of luminous red galaxies from KiDS-1000 \citep{kuijken2019fourth}.

-Our bispectrum measurements are an advance on the early three-point IA measurements from simulations reported in \citet{semboloni2008sources}.
-We have been able to take advantage of the improved resolution and methodology of the IllustrisTNG simulation suite, and have also produced Fourier space measurements for the first time.
-It is difficult to compare the two sets of results since \citet{semboloni2008sources} measured aperture mass statistics and also focused on the magnitude of the IA effect relative to cosmic shear, whereas we considered the IA amplitude only.
-However, \citet{pyne2021self} estimated ratios between IA and lensing signals using the same analytical models as in this paper.
-The results were not completely consistent with \citet{semboloni2008sources} although both studies found that the two-point and three-point ratios differed significantly.
+Our bispectrum measurements are an advance on the early three-point IA measurements from simulations reported in \citet{semboloni2008sources} since we have been able to take advantage of the improved resolution and methodology of the IllustrisTNG simulation suite. \citet{semboloni2008sources} focused on the magnitude of the IA effect relative to cosmic shear, whereas we considered the correlation between the IA shear and the matter overdensity field.
+There are also several other detailed differences between the two studies and, as discussed in Section \ref{sect:comp}, many assumptions would need to be made to compare our results directly with theirs.
+It is more useful to consider the results from \citet{pyne2021self} who estimated ratios between IA and lensing signals using the same analytical models as in this paper.
+Like \citet{semboloni2008sources}, this work found that two-point and three-point weak lensing statistics are affected differently by IA.
 The present work has shown that our analytical models agree well with measurements from IllustrisTNG which validates the results reported in \citet{pyne2021self}.

 The fits between the measured and modelled IA power spectra and bispectra are not perfect.
 In Appendix~\ref{sect:adjust} we suggest a possible phenomenological modification of the analytical models based on the correlation between the matter overdensity and E-mode fields measured in simulations.
 This may be worth considering for future IA modelling.